Francesca Padovani

 HumanCLAIM Workshop Göttingen (Germany)

-On the 26th and 27th of March I will attend the HumanCLAIM Workshop and I will present a poster 'What is the real benefit of using Child Directed Language for Language Modeling?' on my ongoing research - from April 2025
+On the 26th and 27th of March I will attend the HumanCLAIM Workshop and I will present a poster 'What is the real benefit of using Child Directed Language for Language Modeling?' on my ongoing research

 Hi!
 I am a first year PhD Student of the Computational Linguistic Group at the Center for Language and Cognition (CLCG), the University of Groningen (NL).
 My research is done under the supervision of Arianna Bisazza and the co-supervision of Yevgen Matusevych.
 The VIDI project I am working on, funded by the Dutch Research Council (NWO), focuses on improving language modeling for (low-resource) morphologically rich languages, taking inspiration from child language acquisition insights.